chris-hypercag/cemc-sherlock-scripts/README.md

 Please feel free to modify these slurm sbatch scripts to fit your personal requirements.
 If you what to tailor a Slurm sbatch script to your specifications, the `standard-relion.sh` script is a basic script to copy and make changes to.

 ### standard-relion.sh
+The most generic slurm script for running RELION on Sherlock.

-### motioncorrell-relion.sh
+### motcorrel-relion.sh
 The table below contains several combinations of MPI and thread values and the estimated runtime for 1000 micrographs.
-The estimated runtime was calculated for Micrographs

 | MPI Procs | Threads/Procs | Total CPUS | Memory/CPU | Est. Runtime per 1000 Micrographs |
 |:---------:|:-------------:|:----------:|:----------:|:---------------------------------:|